: an amusing or interesting item (such as a captioned picture or video) or genre of items that is spread widely online especially through social media

 … the exhibition seeks to give a sense not only of Holmes's origins but of the real-world milieu in which Conan Doyle set him and of his memetic spread through the culture. —Sam Leith

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'meme.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'meme.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 alteration of mimeme, from mim- (as in mimesis) + -eme